scho97/CompareModality/README.md

 ### Installation Guide
 To start, you first need to install the `osl-dynamics` package and set up its environment.
 Its installation guide can be found [here](https://github.com/OHBA-analysis/osl-dynamics).

-Next, install the `seaborn` package for visualization, and download this repository to your designated folder location as below.
+The `seaborn` and `openpyxl` packages need to be additionally installed for visualization and compatibility with excel files.
+Next, download this repository to your designated folder location as below.
 Once these steps are complete, you're ready to go!

 ```
 conda activate osld
 pip install seaborn
+pip install openpyxl
 git clone https://github.com/scho97/CompareModality.git
 cd CompareModality
 ```